younny/younny.github.io/_posts/2019-03-09-react-native-and-flutter.md

 [The design is made from my colleage](https://medium.com/fm-stories/how-developers-and-designers-can-collaborate-using-flutter-35b3e49046ca)

 <p>
-&nbsp;It’s quite surprising how I quickly implemented these animations just in few days using Flutter even though Dart was also new to me. (*Flutter uses Dart language).
+&nbsp;It’s quite surprising how I quickly implemented these features just in few days using Flutter even though Dart was also new to me. (*Flutter uses Dart language).
 So I came up with the idea of writing about functionalities that I found out useful in Flutter and compare it to React Native.
 I still have lots of things to try out in Flutter and this comparison might be seen not fair enough.
 So, this is just my overall thoughts on these two frameworks and hoping that it helps somebody who is thinking to use React Native or Flutter (even any other cross-platform framework) for their product in the future.
 </p>
 <br>